bobbywalters/SAFe/feature_completeness/README.md

 Feature Completeness Report
 ===========================

 Generate a nice Scaled Agile Framework (SAFe) Feature Completeness report using Excel and a macro.
-With a data rows added for epics, features, and stories it's just a matter of clicking a button to generate an easy to read rich feature completeness report.
+With data rows added for epics, features, and stories it's just a matter of clicking a button to generate an easy to read rich feature completeness report.

 ### Features of the report
 * Works with the Blue Agility Rational Team Concert SAFe Add-on